-The Sub-Fund as a binding elements aims to have a higher ESG score than the ESG score of the MSCI China A Onshore NR USD Index.
+The Sub-Fund as a binding elements aims to have a higher ESG score than the ESG score of the Solactive Paris Aligned Global Corporate USD Hedged Index.
+In addition the Sub-Fund aims to reduce the carbon intensity of its portfolio by aligning its carbon footprint intensity to the Benchmark.